AdnaneKhan/ActionsCacheBlasting/README.md

 ## Disclaimer

 All code is provided for research and educational purposes only.
-You are responsible for using this for research and authorized security research work only.
+You are responsible for using this for research and authorized security testing work only.